c2FmZQ/tlsproxy/README.md

 This repo contains a simple lightweight [TLS termination proxy](https://en.wikipedia.org/wiki/TLS_termination_proxy) that uses letsencrypt to provide TLS encryption for any number of TCP servers and server names concurrently on the same port.

 Its functionality is similar to an [stunnel](https://www.stunnel.org/) server, but without the need to configure and run [certbot](https://certbot.eff.org/) separately.
-It is intended to work smoothly with [c2fmzq-server](https://github.com/c2FmZQ/c2FmZQ), and should work with any TCP server.
+It is intended to work smoothly with [c2fmzq-server](https://github.com/c2FmZQ/c2FmZQ), and should also work with any TCP server.

+Overview of features:

+* Use [Let's Encrypt](https://letsencrypt.org/) automatically to get TLS certificates (http-01 & tls-alpn-01).
+* Terminate TLS connections, and forward the data to any TCP server in plaintext.
+* Terminate TLS connections, and forward the data to any TLS server.
+The data is encrypted in transit, but the proxy sees the plaintext.
+* Terminate _TCP_ connections, and forward the TLS connection to any TLS server (passthrough).
+The proxy doesn't see the plaintext.
+* TLS client authentication & authorization (when the proxy terminates the TLS connections).
+* Routing based on Server Name Indication (SNI), with optional default route when SNI isn't used.
+* Simple round-robin load balancing between servers.
+* Support for HTTP/2 and any ALPN protocol.
+* Use the same TCP address (IPAddr:port) for any number of server names, e.g. xxx.xxx.xxx.xxx:443.

 Example config: